 - Supervised outdoor time in a secure area.
 For example, if you have a garden, you can go outside with your cat.
 He or she won’t get into trouble if you are there, too, and keep him or her away from hazards.
 If your cat is on scheduled meals, you can let him or her outside before mealtime, which will make it easier to call him or her back.
 People whose cats are on scheduled meals often tell us that it only takes rattling a bowl or opening a can or fridge to get their cat to return.
 If you don’t feed your cat on schedule, then maybe it’s a good time to start.
 IMPORTANT: Bringing a cat outside and relying only on your supervision could be dangerous if you are not attentive.
 Your cat needs your undivided attention during this time.
 Make the outdoor trips short, and don’t leave your cat unsupervised.
 If your cat seems to get out of control, call him or her back using a treat.
 Otherwise, you will have an outdoor cat, which is not blameworthy but not safe, either.

 - Take your cat on a leash.
 Seriously!
 Cats can be walked on a leash, and many enjoy it.
-For the safety purposes, use a cat harness; do not attach leash to a collar.
+For safety purposes, use a cat harness; do not attach the leash to a collar.
 Also, remember that your cat is not a dog and that you do not walk a cat on leash; your cat walks you.
 Seriously, don’t force your cat to do anything.
 Train your cat to accept the leash being on.
 Let your cat choose where to go, and follow him or her, using the leash simply to keep your cat away from danger, not directing him or her where to walk.
 Some cats might be stressed knowing that the leash prevents them from catching butterflies and climbing trees.
-You can overcome this by using a longer or even a very loooooong leash (look for retractable leashes made for small dogs … but not too small as some of them are smaller than cats) and by not forcing on your cat things he or she does not like.
+You can overcome this by using a longer or even a very loooooong leash (look for retractable leashes made for small dogs) and by not forcing on your cat things he or she does not like.

 - Outdoor cat enclosure.
 It’s a great and, most importantly, safe way to provide outdoor access to your cat.
 However, there are many very good and many very bad examples of outdoor cat enclosures.
 You have to remember that your cat is still confined, and seeing birds he or she cannot reach might cause unnecessary stress to your cat.
 Good examples are LARGE enclosures — the larger, the better — that are joined to the house and allow your cat free access at all times.
 Then, the enclosure is no longer confining; it’s just an extension of your house, making your cat’s “everyday confinement” (the house) larger and more interesting.